 Of that 2.45 billion there is approximately 1.39 billion are on Facebook.
 The number is growing every single month).

 - 300 million on LinkedIn

 Not mentioned above but certainly worthy of note, are the platforms like Snapchat, Periscope, Meerkat and Tumblr that are also growing at exponential rates.

-Live video streaming (Periscope and Meerkat) are a new form of social media.
-Engagement has exploded in recent weeks.
+Live video streaming (Periscope and Meerkat) is a new form of social media.
+The engagement has exploded in recent weeks.